 The scientists also discovered that the mole-rats lived with no problems in air with only 5% oxygen.
 (Air normally contains close to 21% oxygen.)
 After five hours of watching the animals in the experimental chamber and seeing no effects of the low oxygen content, the scientists stopped the project and returned the animals to their habitat.
 In contrast, mice died after fifteen minutes in the low-oxygen atmosphere.

-The research has attracted a great deal of attention.
-Scientists caution that there may be other factors responsible for the rodents' survival besides fructose use in the absence of oxygen, however.
+Scientists say that there may be other factors responsible for the rodents' survival besides their use of fructose.
 These factors may include a low body temperature compared to that of other mammals and a low metabolic rate.
-Still, many researchers are interested in the study results because they are so unusual for an animal.
+Still, many researchers are interested in the results of the study because they are so unusual for a mammal.

 The Pacific Science Center in Seattle has a webcam that lets people look at the naked mole-rat exhibit from their home.
 The video above was made by the webcam and is slightly sped up.
 All of the animals that escaped from the habitat were returned safely to their home.